Risk management

 Adding criteria using the form

-In the Risks section, you can add various criteria to whitelists and blacklists using the form in the B/W List subsection.
+In the Risks section, you can add various criteria to blacklists (and if the user account has the appropriate permissions—to whitelists) using the form in the B/W List subsection.
 This is convenient when different cases of fraud are reviewed and analysed for determining additional criteria of risk assessment, for example, when the need to update whitelists or blacklists does not stem from processing specific operations.
 To add criteria:

 Go to the B/W List subsection of the Risks section, click the Manage button on the left of the filter panel (if the button does not show, click the () button on the right of the filter panel).